 Given that inevitable conclusion, we have no choice but to try to better ourselves, touch those around us, shape and challenge our community, and ultimately change the world — and thus leave a lasting memory.”

-Please follow the Darwin Project’s work and give us your suggestions.
+Please follow the Darwin Project’s work and support us if possible.